goohan/pasteorreplaceimage/README.md

 # Paste or replace image from clipboard

-This extension allows you to replace an existing image with an image stored in the clipboard.
-It also allows you to paste a new image from the clipboard into a folder.
-Image must be copied to clipboard, file copy only will not work.
+This extension allows you to replace an existing image with an image stored in clipboard.
+It also allows you to paste a new image from clipboard into a folder.

+Image data must be copied to clipboard (like when using Paint, Snipping tools or Image Viewer), file copy only (File Explorer) will not work.

+Next features can accessed through command pallete: `F1` or `Ctrl + Shift P`.
+Make sure you have the appropriated selected item in the source explorer and type feature name.

 ## Features